-Niel Scobie is a PhD student and part-time instructor in Media Studies as well as a sessional instructor at the University of Guelph's School of Fine Art and Music.
+Niel Scobie is a PhD Candidate and part-time instructor in Media Studies as well as a sessional instructor at the University of Guelph's School of Fine Art and Music.
 He holds an MA from Carleton University in Music and Culture and a BA (Honours) from Vancouver Island University in Digital Media Studies.

 Using concepts related to diaspora, transnationalism, and scene theory (in the spirit of Will Straw's and Barry Shank's examinations of music scenes in Montreal and Austin, Texas, respectively), Niel's dissertation explores the roots of hip-hop culture in Toronto, particularly the socio-political and cultural forces that helped shape the scene (approx. 1980-89).
 Niel's research is generously supported by a SSHRC Doctoral Graduate Scholarship, and his advisor is Dr. Keir Keightley.